compas-dev/compas/docs/environments/grasshopper.rst

 Reloading changed libraries
 ===========================

-To refresh a changed python library, run the following code from any GhPython component on your canvas:
+To refresh a changed Python library, run the following code from any GhPython component on your canvas:

 .. code-block:: python